Abdel Fattah al-Burhan

-Abdel Fattah al-Burhan Abdelrahman al-Burhan (Note: عَبد الْفَتَّاح الْبُرْهَان عَبد الرَّحْمَن الْبُرْهَان) (born 1960) is a Sudanese military officer who has been the de facto leader of Sudan since 2019.
+Abdel Fattah al-Burhan Abdelrahman al-Burhan (Note: عَبد الْفَتَّاح الْبُرْهَان عَبد الرَّحْمَن الْبُرْهَان) (born 11 July 1960) is a Sudanese military officer who has been the leader of Sudan since 2019.
 Following the Sudanese Revolution in April 2019, he was handed control of the military junta, the Transitional Military Council, a day after it was formed, due to protesters' dissatisfaction with the establishment ties of initial leader Ahmed Awad Ibn Auf.
 He served as chairman of the TMC until a draft constitutional declaration signed with civilians went into effect on 17 August and a collective head of state Transitional Sovereignty Council was formed on 21 August, also to be initially headed by al-Burhan.

 The 2020 Juba Agreement allowed al-Burhan to continue to lead the Sovereignty Council for another 20 months, rather than stepping down as planned in February 2021.
 Al-Burhan seized power in a coup d'état in October 2021, dissolved the Sovereignty Council, and reconstituted it the following month with new membership, keeping himself as chairman.
 He was formerly the General Inspector of the Sudanese Armed Forces (SAF).

 He is leading the SAF against the Rapid Support Forces (RSF) in the ongoing Sudanese civil war.
 Al-Burhan survived an assassination attempt in July 2024.

 Early life and education

-Abdel Fattah al-Burhan was born in 1960 in the village of Gandatu in northern Sudan, to a Sufi Ja'ali family.
-Al-Burhan studied elementary and intermediate level in his village school, and later moved to Shendi to complete his education before joining the Sudanese Military College among the 31st batch.
+Abdel Fattah al-Burhan was born in 1960 in the village of Gandatu in northern Sudan, to a Ja'ali family.
+Al-Burhan studied elementary and intermediate level in his village school, and later moved to Shendi to complete his education before joining the Sudanese Military College.